 Most dirt bikes arrive from the factory with middle-of-the-road settings.
 It’s best to verify that you’re at the middle and go from there, taking note of what effect each change has on your bike’s handling.
 Learn those effects before you go balls-out on fresh suspension settings – you wouldn’t want the bike getting out of hand when you least expect it.

 Why keep all that fun off the road?
 Tuning suspension for a street legal dirt bike is the same process, but the goal is very different.
 But long before you wrench on your bike it needs a title and tag to be street legal.
 That's where we come in.
-Call or click to learn more, or have us call you:
+Call or click to learn how we can make your dirt bike street legal or your money back.
+That, or have us call you: